 In addition to the electronic filing of your thesis, you may wish to individually submit your thesis to Proquest.

-Questions regarding the format of your thesis or the submission process not adequately answered in this guide may be directed to the Office of Graduate & Postdoctoral Studies; questions regarding the creation of your electronic document not adequately addressed may be directed to the Research Enterprise and Scholarly Communications Team who will be pleased to give assistance.
+Questions regarding the format of your thesis or the submission process not adequately answered in this guide may be directed to the Office of Graduate & Postdoctoral Studies; questions regarding the creation of your electronic document not adequately addressed may be directed to the Research & Scholarship Team who will be pleased to give assistance.

 Find on-line help with your research issues through Ask Us!